Studia MathematicaISSN: 0039-3223(p) 1730-6337(e)

 - Michał Wojciechowski / e-mail

-Manuscripts should be submitted electronically, preferably by sending a PDF file to email (DVI and PostScript files are also acceptable).
-The manuscript will then be assigned a reference number to be used in further correspondence.
+Manuscripts in English in the form of PDF files should be submitted here.
+You are also welcome to contact us by email for more information.
 On acceptance of the paper, the authors will also be asked to transmit the source file.

 The publisher strongly encourages preparing the manuscript in any version of TeX.

 Recommended format of manuscripts: 12-point type (including references), text width 13.5 cm.

 The article style: IMPAN-article.tex, IMPAN-article.pdf